Roman Dziadkiewicz

 documents Geert Lovink's visit to Kraków,

-and partners from Kyiv, Amsterdam and Bratislava.
+and partners from Kyiv, Amsterdam and Budapest (where the Konfluxus will born soon)

 In 2024 StreamArtStudio and Stream Art Network expand